mcornick/clilol/docs/index.md

 ## Configuration File

-clilol expects a configuration file to specify your username, login email, and API key.
+clilol expects a configuration file to specify your address, login email, and API key.
 You can find your API key on [your omg.lol account page](https://home.omg.lol/account).

 The configuration file should be named either `config.yaml`, `config.toml` or `config.json` depending on which format you prefer, and should be located in one of these directories: